 When you finally receive the first settlement offer, be prepared to see a low figure.
 The adjuster may claim you were partially at fault, or your injuries weren’t serious enough to merit the amount of medical treatment you received.

-The adjuster doesn’t expect you to accept her first offer.
+The adjuster doesn’t expect you to accept the first offer.
 The main purpose of your rejection letter is to move the negotiation forward.
-The adjuster’s letter and your reply are just part of the process.
+The adjuster’s offer and your reply letter are just part of the process.

-Basic Template of a Letter Rejecting a Settlement Offer
+Sample Letter: Rejecting a Low Settlement Offer

 Insurance company’s name